Fixed assets

 ← Back to dictionary

-What are examples of fixed assets in a homeowner association?
+What are examples of fixed assets in a homeowners association?

-Why is it important to keep track of fixed assets?
+Why is it important to account for fixed assets?

 Related words